A Complete Guide to E-Invoicing in GST: Process, Benefits, and Compliance

 Yarab - Tally Author

-What is e-invoice in GST?
+What is E-Invoice in GST?

 e-Invoice known as ‘Electronic invoicing’ is a system in which all B2B invoices are electronically uploaded and authenticated by the designated portal.
+It adheres to a specific format prescribed by the GST authorities.

 Best e-Invoicing Software Solution for Businesses in India Generate e-Invoice Instantly in TallyPrime